arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Get the Application Running on Heroku

-In order to get your application actually running on Heroku, you need to send the Docker image built in a previous step to Heroku's container registery:
+In order to get the application actually running on Heroku, the following command is used:

 ```sh
 $ heroku container:push web
 ```

+This builds a Docker image for the application based on the `Dockerfile` in the current directory.
+Internally, `docker build` is used to do this.
+If the image was already built in the previous step (when running `docker build` from the command line), then this `heroku container:push` command will just use the previously built image.
+The image is sent to Docker's Container Registry.

 Now lets check `heroku apps:info` again: